javadsalman/spotify-react-django-lesson-project/README.md

 Also you can access to admin panel via this link: [http://localhost:8000/admin/](http://localhost:8000/admin/).
 Username and password is just `admin`.

+## 📖 Documentation
+All of the necessary algorithms have comment.
+On the other hand, there is Postman documentation available to follow necessary URLs and Responses.
+To access it, open the Postman application and import the `Spotify.postman_collection.json` file.

 ## 📷 Screenshots
 ### Home
 ![home](./screenshots/home.PNG)